scrogson/romeo/README.md

 ## Installation

-1. Add romeo and exml to your list of dependencies in `mix.exs`:
+1. Add romeo to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do